-The Collection is widely available to all, by appointment in the Library on the Penryn Campus.
-We enthusiastically welcome applicants to the Nick Darke Award keen to learn more about his craft.
+The Nick Darke Archive is accessible to staff, students and members of the public alike, by on the Penryn Campus.
+We enthusiastically welcome enquiries from applicants to the Nick Darke Award keen to learn more about his craft.

 For more information or to arrange access please contact us: